-The workshop is being delivered by ICE blue and supported by partners from the INTCATCH Horizon 2020 project (www.intcatch.eu; The INTCATCH project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 689341-2), which is demonstrating innovative monitoring solutions for catchments, and the Department of Civil Engineering, IIT Bombay.
+The workshop was delivered by ICE blue and supported by partners from the INTCATCH Horizon 2020 project (www.intcatch.eu; The INTCATCH project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 689341-2), which is demonstrating innovative monitoring solutions for catchments, and the Department of Civil Engineering, IIT Bombay.

 - Applicant expertise relevant to the workshop theme,

 - Motivation for attending the workshop,

 - Expected contribution to the workshop,

 - Potential benefit to the applicant in attending,